 Where horizontal SaaS was about breadth, vertical SaaS is all about depth.

 We’re seeing a massive trend towards vertical SaaS products because of the wide variety of benefits that it offers—from customer intelligence to business value and improved governance, and most of all, customization to the client or industry.

 Mobile devices are quickly surpassing their desktop counterparts.
-Experts predicted this ages ago—everyone’s talking about accessibility and mobility in business now, so it only makes sense that mobile is growing more advanced in order to catch up.
+Experts predicted this ages ago—everyone’s talking about accessibility (read more on what is web accessibility) and mobility in business now, so it only makes sense that mobile is growing more advanced in order to catch up.

 As with a lot of technologies, SaaS started with a computer-first approach, which means that now it’s having to catch up to all the advancements in mobile technologies.

 As mobile technology advances, this also increases the opportunity for the development of SaaS technologies.
 In fact, it’s not just an opportunity but a need—basically, if you’re not thinking about mobile SaaS, you’re going to be left behind very quickly.

 Blockchain is still having a huge moment and its huge potential remains untapped.